 If you haven’t checked your credit score in a few months (or years), it’s a good idea to get a sense of your number before tackling your debt.
 Tulsa FCU members can check their credit score for free by clicking Check Your Score in Online Banking.
 There are also other free credit report options online.

 Some lenders are willing to work with bad credit scores, so even if you’re under 600, it’s a good idea to talk to someone you trust about your options for debt relief.
-If you don’t qualify for a debt consolidation loan or balance-transfer credit card, your credit union or bank may suggest other options like deposit secured loans to help you build credit.
+If you don’t qualify for a personal loan or balance-transfer credit card, your credit union or bank may suggest other options like deposit secured loans to help you build credit.

 Debt Consolidation Options

-How to Consolidate Debt with a Balance-Transfer Credit Card
+Balance-Transfer Credit Card

 If you have good or excellent credit and just need to pay off some existing debt quickly and with less interest, this is a solid way to save money and consolidate your debt.
 By transferring debts to a single credit card, you will have time to pay off the balance during the typical introductory period of zero interest.